PCB-RandNet: Rethinking Random Sampling for LIDAR Semantic Segmentation in Autonomous Driving Scene: INTRODUCTION

-Where voxel-based methods attempt to translate 3D point cloud into structured voxel representation, which is then fed into 3D convolutional networks for feature learning.
-Although these methods achieve state-of-the-art performance, larger voxel resolutions readily lead to higher computation cost and model complexity, which limits their efficiency performance.
-Projection-based approaches choose to project 3D point cloud into representations in 2D space (e.g., range view or bird's-eye view), and utilize 2D convolution operations to process them with a high inference speed.
-However, such methods have not fully taken advantage of 3D geometric information due to the introduction of information loss during projection.
+Voxel-based and Projection-based methods inevitably introduce information loss in transforming 3D point clouds into structured voxel and 2D spatial representations.

 Point-based methods can directly deal with raw disordered, unstructured 3D point clouds without any information loss.
 Although these methods have produced encouraging results in terms of object classification and part segmentation, most are only suitable for small-scale point clouds or indoor scenes, and cannot be directly extended to large-scale cases.
 This is mainly because the usage of the farthest point sampling (FPS) operation causes much higher computational complexity and memory consumption ~\cite{qi2017pointnet++, li2018pointcnn, wu2019pointconv, yan2020pointasnl}.
-Specifically, for an input of $10^{6}$ points, FPS requires more than 200 seconds to sample it to $10\%$.
 To address this problem, RandLA-Net~\cite{hu2020randla} proposes a new efficient and lightweight neural architecture by combining simple \textbf{Random Sampling (RS)} and local feature aggregation modules, which achieves high efficiency and state-of-the-art performance on multiple benchmarks.

 However, when revisiting the random sampling method used in RandLA-Net for the task of outdoor LiDAR semantic segmentation, we get the following findings.
 Taking a randomly selected frame (Seq:00 ID:0000) of point cloud data (shown in Figure~\ref{fig_a}) from the SemanticKITTI dataset as an example, we quantitatively visualize its density (or the number of points) distribution with respect to distance between points and LiDAR sensor.
 And it clearly follows a long-tail distribution.
 That is, the closer the distance to sensor is, the point clouds are much more dense.
-And they become sparser as the distance increases.